-All faculty, staff, and students will have their temperature taken digitally upon entering the building and be asked a few simple questions upon their return to work, daily and weekly.
+All faculty, staff, and students will have their temperature taken digitally upon entering the building and be asked to complete a health monitoring questionnaire upon their daily return to campus..

 If your temperature registers 100.4 degrees or more you will not be allowed access to the building.
 This process will be facilitated by security personnel and/or members of the health and safety workgroup.
 Community members experiencing symptoms should stay home.

 The College will require face coverings/masks be worn by everyone on campus when they are in a public space.
 The College purchased more than 2,000 disposable masks for all employees and students.
-In addition, all employees will also receive (1) reusable wool mask which has been tested and proven to provide over 99% Bacteria Filtration Efficiency and over 98% Particle Filtration Efficiency.
+In addition, all employees received (1) reusable wool mask which has been tested and proven to provide over 99% Bacteria Filtration Efficiency and over 98% Particle Filtration Efficiency.
+Reusable cloth masks are available upon request to firstname.lastname@example.org.
 Each person will be responsible for the care and cleaning of their mask and must have their mask with them at all times.

 The College buildings have been thoroughly sanitized in preparation for the return to campus.
 The facilities staff will be cleaning and disinfecting key areas in our buildings on a daily basis, including all classrooms, bathrooms, and elevators.
 Sanitizer stations have been placed around the school.
 The building will be cleaned according to the PCA&D Cleaning Manual which has been updated to include specific practices to mitigate the spread of COVID-19 on campus.